 Upon learning of Mon*Star’s escape, the law enforcement officer who put him away—a cybernetically enhanced human originally from Earth named Stargazer—transmitted back to Earth in a plea for help.
 Responding to the call, Earth authorities assembled a group of volunteers who they cybernetically enhanced with partial metal bodies.
 Given the name SilverHawks, the team’s enhancements allowed them to withstand the journey to the Limbo Galaxy, and outfitted them with weaponry—such as lasers and jet propulsion systems—to aid in their battle when they arrived.

 Head of Federal Interplanetary Force H, Jonathan Quick, was promoted leader of the SilverHawks and given the name Quicksilver.
 Tough as nails twins Emily and Will Hart—designated Steelheart and Steelwill—were technicians and designers who could telepathically communicate with one another.
-Guitar picking ace pilot Bluegrass was chosen to fly the team’s cutting edge spaceship, the Mirage.
-He was the only member not enhanced with the self-propulsion systems that allowed the other members to navigate through space without the assistance of a ship, but he did have a funky futuristic guitar on which he played sonic notes to physically wallop his foes.
+Guitar picking ace pilot Bluegrass flew the team’s cutting edge spaceship, the Mirage.
+He was the only member not enhanced with the self-propulsion systems that allowed the other members to navigate through space without the assistance of a ship.
+He did, however, have a funky futuristic guitar on which he played sonic notes to physically wallop his foes.
 The final member of the team was a mathematical genius from the planet of the Mimes called the Copper Kidd.
 He spoke in a highly synthesized voice that made him difficult to understand.

 In the Limbo galaxy, Stargazer directed the SilverHawks from the team’s orbiting headquarters, Hawk Haven—a giant structure in the shape of a hawk, built on an asteroid.
 He added to the team’s number by giving Quicksilver an enhanced, partially metal bird, called Tallyhawk, he used mainly for reconnaissance and surveillance.
 Quicksilver commanded Tallyhawk by means of a control panel he wore on his forearm.
 Additional members later joined the party: Hotwing preferred the mystic power of magic over muscle; Flashback traveled back in time in order to save the SilverHawks; and Moonstryker was an expert marksman.
 An alien space cabbie named Seymour was another character whose occupation led to his frequent, albeit unintentional, involvement in the SilverHawks’ affairs.
 Being a working stiff, he had to take whatever fares he could get.